levitation-opensource/bioblue/README.md

 Our results indicate that the tested language models failed in most scenarios.
 The only successful scenario was single-objective homeostasis, which had rare hiccups.

+The LLM-s had trouble with multi-objective scenarios.
+With a single objective they do well or at least relatively ok.
+With multiple objectives (even with just two main objectives), the model can run successfully for quite some time, and then start failing and not recovering anymore, sometimes taking extreme actions.
+In all cases this happened long before context window would get full.
+This indicates that the models do understand the task, but they have incompatible tendencies and eventually the tendencies will take over.
+There are various failure modes.

 ## Introduction